 i.Mune® NEO [CE]

-i.Mune NEO is a quantitative in vitro diagnostic test to determine the percentages of lymphocyte subsets in newborn capillary whole blood specimens collected and dried on filter paper.
+i.Mune NEO is a quantitative in vitro diagnostic test to determine the percentages of T-lymphocyte (CD3+) in newborn capillary whole blood specimens collected and dried on filter paper.

-The test uses a real-time polymerase chain reaction (PCR) for the detection of immune cell type specific demethylated genomic target regions associated with the following immune cell types::
+The test uses a real-time polymerase chain reaction (PCR) with fluorescent hydrolysis probes for the detection of the immune cell type specific demethylated genomic target regions.

 • T-lymphocytes (CD3+)